jourdanrodrigues/create-react-app/README.md

 ## Main Differences

-- New `.editorconfig` file in the template;
+- New `.editorconfig` file in the template.
-- Environment setup reads `.env` file silently.

 ## License